nxp-mcuxpresso/mcuxsdk-examples/eiq_examples/tflm_kws/readme.md

 ├── output_postproc.cpp
 └── train.py
 ```

-The library files and header files in the `cm33/`, `driver_include/`, and `include/` folders are Neutron-Software related files.

-Users can update the Neutron-Software version in this project by replacing these four files: `NeutronDriver.h`, `NeutronErrors.h`, `libNeutronDriver.a`, and `libNeutronFirmware.a`.

 (For the boards without NPU hardware, the CPU version of the model file is located in the `cpu/` folder.)